What is The Veterans Consortium?

-Attorneys who participate receive free training in exchange for a commitment to handle at least one appeal that is before the Veterans Court.
-Attorneys with little or no prior veterans' law experience are generally able to capably represent an appellant before the Veterans Court, provided they attend the training seminar and maintain contact with their mentor.
+Attorneys who participate receive free training in exchange for a commitment to handle at least one appeal that is before the U.S. CAVC.

-Volunteers do not need to be previously admitted in the Court of Appeals for Veterans Claims or the VA for their first case, and can represent a veteran from whatever state they are licensed in.
+Volunteers do not need to be previously admitted in the U.S. CAVC or the VA for their first case, and can represent a veteran from whatever state they are licensed in.

 The Benefits of Volunteering

-The main benefit of volunteering to counsel and/or represent a veteran in an appeals case is that the veteran will receive the help he or she needs to prove entitlement to VA benefits.
+The main benefit of volunteering to counsel and/or represent a veteran in an appeals case is that the veteran will receive the help they need to prove entitlement to VA benefits.
 In addition, participating in the Pro Bono Program offers several other advantages:

 - The Program provides one of the few opportunities to obtain appellate litigation experience while performing pro bono service.
-Most cases involve appellate brief writing and some cases may involve oral argument.
+Most cases involve a pre-briefing conference as well as appellate brief writing and some cases may involve oral argument.